bigarobas/plugincc/README.md

-# plugincc
-Toolbox for building Adobe CC extensions with CEP
+# Toolbox for building Adobe CC extensions with CEP

-## Features :

-### ES5 & Node 1.2 backward compatible

-### Mixed approach
+It probably needs a better name ^^

+**Purpose :**
-Trying to minimize code duplication on both sides (JS / JSX) with "mixed" JSX files than work on both sides with some context specific code.
+- minimize code duplication in both contexts (JS / JSX)

-### Modular
-You can use the whole framework or some parts of it as independent modules.
-Here is the list of the most advanced modules :
+- ease communication between both contexts (JS / JSX)
+- bring separate independent tools as well as a full framework and workflow based on those tools.

-#### JSXBridge
+## JSXBridge
 This is the central module around which this toolset is made.
 It allows :
 - easy mirroring the code on both sides (JS/JSX) within the same file